Aquaponics combines conventional aquaculture with hydroponics to form a highly sustainable and environmentally responsible method of Agriculture.

 Goldfish, while slightly more difficult to maintain than Koi, are much less expensive and can be used for smaller aquaponics systems or trial runs.

 Koi fish are great for beginner systems as they're quite resilient to the volatility a new aquaponics system can present.
 They're also very resistant to diseases and parasites, two things that can turn a well-maintained aquaponic system upside-down.

 Edible fishes have the benefit of being eaten but often require much more specified conditioons.

 Breeding, growth rate, and stocking density

-In terms of diet, fish can be classified into three main categories – herbivore, carnivore or omnivore.
-Fish suitable for aquaponic systems are either carnivore or omnivore.
+In terms of diet, fish can be classified into three main categories – herbivore, carnivore, or omnivore.
+Fish suitable for aquaponics systems are either carnivore or omnivore.

 Omnivores can coexist with their own species and with other omnivorous fish species, so they are an excellent choice for a community tank.
 Omnivores are also known to be the easiest to feed.

-Fish are cold-blooded animals – they take on the temperature of the water in which they live in, so temperature plays a very important role.
+Fish are cold-blooded animals – they take on the temperature of the water in which they live, so temperature plays a very important role.
 The water temperature requirements of fish depend on their natural climate.

 For example, fish originating in the lake waters of Africa such as tilapia have evolved to thrive in warm water (above 70oF), whereas fish originating in streams of North America such as trout have evolved to thrive in cold water (55oF and below).
 So, when choosing your fish, you should be mindful about what water temperature you will be able to provide.